Automotive (AUT)

 AUT 125.
 Engine Repair.
 6 Credits.

 The lecture and lab periods for this course cover designs, nomenclature, and theory of operation of internal combustion engines, including valves and operating mechanism, piston and connecting rod assembly, crankshaft and bearing, lubrication system, cooling system, crankcase ventilation, engines, fuels, and lubricants.
 This course also includes an introduction to the study of the Wankel, diesel, and other propulsion systems.
-Prerequisites: ENG 098, FYE 101, MAT 092 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).

 AUT 127.
 Suspension And Steering.
 5 Credits.

 This course is designed to teach students the various suspension components and systems.
 Students will learn how to inspect and replace steering components.
 Rack and pinion steering gears, vehicle riding height, body sway, front and rear end alignment, and tire problems will be studied.
-Prerequisites: AUT 110; ENG 098, FYE 101, MAT 092 (or corequisite), RDG 098, or placement.
+Prerequisites: AUT 110; ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement.
 Spring.

 AUT 130.
 Manual Transmissions.
 4 Credits.